Data-Driven Incremental GAS Certificate of Nonlinear Homogeneous Networks: A Scenario Approach with Noisy Data

 \subsection{Sample Complexity Analysis}

 Here, we conduct an examination of sample complexity within the contexts of both monolithic and compositional methodologies.
-The relationship between the required data points and the number of subsystems is visually depicted in Fig.~\ref{Fig2}.
-Our data-driven compositional approach proves effective in mitigating sample complexity by harmonizing it with subsystem granularity: with an escalation in the number of subsystems, the demand for data also scales \emph{linearly}.
-In contrast, the monolithic approach, which tackles the network directly in one shot, results in \emph{exponential} growth in sample complexity as the number of subsystems increases, making it operationally Infeasible.
+The relationship between the required data points and the number of subsystems is visually depicted in Fig.~\ref{Fig2}. {At the subsystem level, the sample complexity of the proposed approach grows exponentially with twice the dimension of the subsystem state and its internal inputs.
+However, the key advantage of our data-driven compositional framework is that it confines this exponential dependence to the subsystem dimension, rather than the dimension of the entire interconnected network.
+Consequently, the overall sample complexity reduces to the subsystem level, since the SOP is solved per subsystem.
+In contrast, a monolithic approach exhibits exponential growth with respect to the total network dimension, quickly becoming computationally prohibitive.}